-Office hours: Thursday 2:30 - 3:30pm in Oceanside T432, and by appointment.
+Office hours: Tuesdays and Thursdays from 4:30 - 5:00 PM in Oceanside T432 and by appointment.

 Course Materials

 Required Text: Entrepreneurship & Small Business Management, 2nd Edition - Mariotti and Glackin; Pearson.
 It sells new and used at a variety of different prices both at the MiraCosta College Bookstore and elsewhere so it pays to shop around online.
 You can also rent it from various sites.
 We do not use the online companion website for this text.